The Environmental Forum is a key partner in a range of initiatives tackling issues such as wellbeing, light pollution and transport

-Cork County Council as an instrumental body in the establishment of CEF continues to provide a small annual core budget (approx. 15% of overall budget required) and additional supports for the roll out of other initiatives.
-CEF is very appreciative on the non-financial supports such as meeting space for Management meetings and contributions of time and expertise in projects such as social enterprise and transport.
+Cork County Council as an instrumental body in the establishment of The Environmental Forum continues to provide a small annual core budget (approx. 15% of overall budget required) and additional supports for the roll out of other initiatives.
+We are very appreciative of the non-financial supports such as meeting space for Management meetings and contributions of time and expertise in projects such as social enterprise and transport.

-Sustainable Water Network (SWAN) provides ongoing support to all of its network members including CEF.
+Sustainable Water Network (SWAN) provides ongoing support to all of its network members including The Environmental Forum.
 This includes facilitating engagement in policy workshops and events by covering associated travel expenses which allows broader participation by our members in water matters.
-This includes support for the participation of the CEF representative on the National Water Forum.
+This includes support for the participation of The Environmental Forum representative on the National Water Forum.

 Coastwatch provides ongoing support in the form of training to support the Annual Coastwatch Survey in Cork as well as support to attend national network events and conferences.

-Salesforce – CEF benefits from the use of a free Salesforce platform primarily to send Newsletters via Vertical Response and database functions.
+Salesforce – The Environmental Forum benefits from the use of a free Salesforce platform primarily to send Newsletters via Vertical Response and database functions.

-Representatives from CEF sit, often on a voluntary basis, on various committees around the county on behalf of Cork Environmental Forum bringing an important environmental voice and perspective to policy.
+Representatives from The Environmental Forum sit, often on a voluntary basis, on various committees around the county on behalf of The Environmental Forum bringing an important environmental voice and perspective to policy.
 CEF has been very supportive of the setting up of the Public Participation Network in this region and provides information and coordinates meetings of the Local Environment Network.